 Instead of becoming a pro motocross rider out of Perris, you took a sharp left into the world of photojournalism.
 You went to Cal State, right?

 Cal State in Long Beach.
 I majored in photojournalism with a minor in psychology.

 How did you take to higher education?

-Well… it took me six years to get a four year. [laughs] But I worked on a daily newspaper (The Daily 49’er) while simultaneously attending class, which was especially time consuming for that era considering digital switch hadn’t happened yet.
+Well… it took me six years to get a four year degree. [laughs] But I worked on a daily newspaper (The Daily 49’er) while simultaneously attending class, which was especially time consuming for that era considering the digital switch hadn’t happened yet.
 We were rolling our own black & white film, shooting it, and processing the negatives by the end of the day.
 All day, every day.

 We were spread pretty thin when I started working at the 49’er, too.
 Back in its heyday the photo department would have 30 to 40 kids ready to capture stories, and when I got there it was 3 or 4 people meeting a card table.
 That was it!
 That was the class!
 We got some valuable 1-on-1 instruction from the professor this way, but at the same time we were responsible for every aspect of producing the newspaper on a daily basis.
 It truly was a non-stop gig.

 I enjoyed school, though.
 At that time I probably wouldn’t have said that, but I knew deep down that it was good for me.
 I had a lot of challenging professors and classes, but that instilled in me a foundation for my work ethic, which became the bedrock for my career.
 It wasn’t easy seeing my friends pass through twice as many classes as me, but those long days in the dark room paid dividends.

 I actually found an old article you wrote for the 49’er.
 It covers an appearance by Snoop Dogg at VIP Records, on tour promoting The Eastsidaz.

 No way!
 That is awesome.
 Is there a date on the article?